 - Limited Facilities (Protected as Natural)

-12. Golden Jubilee Park, Rohini
+16. Golden Jubilee Park, Rohini

 Swarna Jayanti Park, also commonly referred to as Japanese Park, is a large public park in Delhi located near Rohini Sector 11.
-It provides some relief from the polluted environment of the city.

 The size of the park is quite large and it provides facilities for people of all age groups.
 Long walking track, open gym equipment, bird watching and picnic with family, especially in winter.